liamfiddler/docker-laravel/README.md

 ### Packages

 The following packages are installed:
-- Nginx 1.7
+- Nginx
-- PHP 7.0
-- PHP GD, Mcrypt, Sqlite, MySQL, and Opcache
+- PHP (with GD, Mcrypt, Sqlite, MySQL, and Opcache)
-- Redis (as a LRU cache)
+- Redis - configured as a LRU cache
 - NPM

 Processes are managed by Supervisor.